The Seventeenth Utterance

 All humanity longs to see My face, but when I descend in person upon the earth, they are all averse to My coming, they all chase away the light from coming, as if I were man’s enemy in heaven.
 Man greets Me with a defensive light in his eyes, and remains constantly on the alert, deeply afraid that I might have other plans for him.
 Because human beings regard Me as an unfamiliar friend, they feel as if I bear the intent of killing them indiscriminately.
 In man’s eyes, I am a deadly antagonist.
 Having tasted My warmth in the midst of calamity, man is nevertheless still unaware of My love, and is still bent on fending Me off and defying Me.
 Far from taking advantage of his being in this condition to take action against him, I enfold man in the warmth of embrace, fill his mouth with sweetness, and put needful food into his stomach.
 But, when My wrathful ire shakes the mountains and rivers, I will no longer, on account of man’s cowardice, bestow on him these different forms of succor.
 At this moment, I will wax furious, refusing all living things a chance to repent and, abandoning all hope of man, I will mete out the punishment that he so richly deserves.
 At this time, thunder and lightning flash and roar, like the ocean’s waves raging in anger, like ten thousand mountains crashing down.
 For his rebelliousness, mankind is felled by the thunder and lightning, other creatures are wiped out in the blasts of thunder and lightning, the whole universe descends abruptly into chaos, and creation is unable to recover the primal breath of life.
 The myriad hosts of humanity cannot escape from the thunder’s roar; in the midst of flashes of lightning, human beings, horde upon horde, topple over into the swiftly flowing stream, to be swept away by torrents cascading down from the mountains.
 All of a sudden, in mankind’s place of refuge there converges a world of men.
 Corpses drift about on the ocean’s surface.
 All of humanity goes far away from Me on account of My wrath, for man has offended against the essence of My Spirit, his rebellion has displeased Me.
 But, in the places empty of water, other men are still enjoying, amid laughter and song, the promises that I have vouchsafed unto them.

 When the whole of humanity quiets down, I emit a gleam of light before its gaze.
 Thereupon, men become clear of mind and bright of eye, and cease to be willing to keep silent; thus, spiritual feeling is summoned up in their hearts immediately.
 At this time, all humanity is resurrected.
 Casting aside their unspoken grievances, all men come before Me, having won another chance at survival through the words that I proclaim.
 This is because human beings all wish to live on the face of the earth.
 Yet who among them has ever had the intention of living for My sake?
 Who among them has ever uncovered splendid things in him to give Me pleasure?
 Who among them has ever detected a seductive scent on Me?
 Human beings are all made of coarse and unrefined stuff: On the outside, they seem to dazzle the eyes, but in their essential selves they do not love Me sincerely, because in the deep recesses of the human heart there has never been even the smallest measure of Me.
 Man is too lacking: Comparing him with Myself, it would appear that we are as far apart as earth from heaven.
 But, even so, I do not attack man in his weak and vulnerable spots, nor do I laugh him to scorn on account of his deficiencies.
 My hands have been working[a] on earth for thousands of years, and all the while My eyes have kept watch over all of humanity.
 But I have never casually taken up a single human life to play with as if it were a toy.
 I observe the heart’s blood of man, and I understand the price that he has paid.
 As he stands before Me, I do not wish to take advantage of man’s defenselessness to chastise him, nor to bestow upon him undesirable things.
 Instead, I have only provided for man, and given unto man, all this time.
 And so, what man enjoys is entirely My grace, entirely the bounty that comes from My hand.
 Because I am on earth, man has never had to suffer the torments of hunger.
 Rather, I allow man to receive from My hands the things that he may enjoy, and allow mankind to live within My blessings.
 Does not all of mankind live under My chastisement?
 Just as the mountains hold in their depths things of plenty and abundance, and the waters in their capaciousness things to be enjoyed, do not the people living within My words today have, all the more, the food that they appreciate and taste?
 I am on earth, and mankind enjoys My blessings on earth.
-When I leave the earth behind, which is also when My work reaches its completion, at that time, humankind will no longer receive any accommodation from Me on account of their weakness.
+When I leave the earth behind, which is also when My work reaches its completion, at that time, humankind will no longer receive any indulgence from Me on account of their weakness.

 March 16, 1992